 When you hear the word literacy you probably imagine a book, a pen and a notepad.
 You’re not alone – even the Oxford dictionary boasts the ability to read and write as the most common definition.
 However, according toUNESCO, the answer to the question “What are literacy skills?” is much more complex.
 They consider literacy to include not just the act of reading and writing but also extracting meaning from human communications – be they visual, written, spoken, sung or drawn.

 Literacy in all forms is crucial to enhancing how we connect with the world around us.
 By giving children the gift of literacy, we allow them the opportunities to think critically, imagine, play and be active global citizens.
-As Australia’s literacy rates drop, we don’t just face a future of children who shy away from books, but one where children are simply disconnected.
-But never fear – increasing children’s engagement with literacy in the early years really is as simple as A, B & C.
+As Australia’s literacy rates drop, we don’t just face a future of children who shy away from books, but one where children are simply disconnected from the world in general.
+But never fear – increasing children’s engagement with literacy activities for preschoolers really is as simple as A, B & C.

 A – Art

-At its core, literacy is about communicating and understanding meaning.
+At its core, literacy is about communicating and understanding the meaning.
 Spoken language supports children’s literacy development so the more we talk with children, the better their understanding is likely to be.
-Don’t stop at verbal communication!
+Although verbal communication is one of the most important literary activities for toddlers, don’t stop there!
 Drawing pictures, mark-making in the sand and even limited screen time can have huge benefits for children in their literacy success.

 Immersive literacy environments like those at MindChamps Early Learning build a love of reading and communicating.
-The right childcare centre will work with you and your child to achieve your literacy goals.
+The right childcare centre will work with you and your child to achieve your goals and improve language and literacy development in early childhood.
 Book a visit to find out how MindChamps are transforming pre-school literacy for the better!